Buy the right Swede 55

 Receiving his E-mail, I was astonished by the familiar sight – this time a 55 in striking flag blue.
 The 55 seems to be a tempting boat.
 If you ever sailed one and sold it, you need one again.
 It just takes a little patience until the right boat comes along.

-Based on the previous advice you know where to look at in detail.
+Based on my previous advice, you know where to look at in detail.
 Then you transform it in a straightforward manner into your flag blue dream.
 Congratulations to the owner – and the craftsmen who did the work.
 I hope to learn more about the mission to recondition and transport the Surprise across North America.
 I will share the details of this Swede with aficionados like you.